octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-## Ordering, Grouping, Limit, & Offset
+## Order, Group, Limit

-#### Sort order
+### Ordering

 The `orderBy` method allows you to sort the result of the query by a given column.
-The first argument to the `orderBy` method should be the column you wish to sort by, while the second argument controls the direction of the sort and may be either `asc` or `desc`:
+The first argument to the `orderBy` method should be the column you wish to sort by, while the second argument controls the direction of the sort and may be either `asc` or `desc`.

 ```php
 $users = Db::table('users')